-The bill amends Sections 40-23-210 and 40-23-230 of the Code of Alabama 1975, requiring the Alabama Department of Revenue to adjust the dollar value of certain covered items, such as clothing, computers, and school supplies, based on changes in the Consumer Price Index (CPI).
-For the calendar year 2026, the adjustments will reflect the percentage change in the CPI from December 2006 to December 2024, with subsequent adjustments occurring every five years.
-Additionally, the bill increases the timeframe for local governments to pass resolutions or ordinances to adopt exemptions for local sales taxes, ensuring that these exemptions remain relevant in light of inflation.
+The bill amends Sections 40-23-210 and 40-23-230 of the Code of Alabama 1975 to require the Department of Revenue to adjust the dollar value of certain "covered items" based on changes in the Consumer Price Index (CPI).
+Starting in calendar year 2026, the Department will adjust the dollar amounts for covered items, which include clothing, computers, school supplies, and other specified items, by the percentage change in the CPI from December 2006 to December 2024, with subsequent adjustments occurring every five years.
+The bill also increases the number of days local governments have to pass resolutions or ordinances to adopt exemptions for local sales taxes.
+Additionally, it clarifies the definition of "covered items" and introduces new language to define clothing and school supplies, while detailing exclusions for certain items.

 Statutes affected: